sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 ## Citizens

+- Cyber security and privacy - citizens have a choice to share their personal data for convenience
+- Generational change: Citizens are used to deal with technologies, they do not face technical illiteracy like 2019.

 ### Automatic Enrollment and Delivery

 Enrollment and delivery of services is automated by default and wherever possible.
+Canadians are benefiting seamlessly from the federal government services through modern technologies.
 GC Services are integrated with widely used third party platforms and services (Banks, CRA, Social media, Job boards, Internet of things, ..).
+Services are accessible anywhere, anytime, from any device, and from any trusted partner.
 90% of citizens (33 300 000 people) have a trusted Canadian profile used to verify/validate identity.
 These citizens receive their benefits seamlessly throughout their lives as major life events trigger the delivery of benefits.